Kernix13/php-laravel-postnchat/README.md

 # PHP and Laravel Post and Chat App

--   something here
+-   coming soon...

 ## Setup

-Here ate the initial commands you will need:
+Here are the initial commands you will need:

 ```sh
 composer install